 “Seeing that again just makes me thankful God protected us,” she said.

-The Trotwood woman said she started counseling Tuesday and plans to return to work Wednesday.Grab the FREE WDTN News App for iPhone or Android.
+The Trotwood woman said she started counseling Tuesday and plans to return to work Wednesday.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.